lgm527/tt2/README.md

 Extracted data from NYC Open Data API 2015 Street Tree Census

-Built a React front end with Google Maps API to render interactive google map with trees
+Built a React front end with the Mapbox API to render an interactive map populated with trees

 Utilized EmailJS SDK to provide email functionality